 Being held back for so long has made me even more determined to test my boundaries and reach my goals in spite of my anxiety.

 It wasn’t easy, but by working with my doctor and learning some tricks, I’ve been able to manage my anxiety.
-I still have feelings of anxiety, and I doubt they’ll ever leave me permanently — I’ve just honed my skills and learned how to react more positively.
+I still have symptoms of anxiety, and I doubt they’ll ever leave me permanently — I’ve just honed my skills and learned how to react more positively.

 Here are my tips for taking action when anxiety strikes.